wp-plugins/groundwork/readme.txt

 == Description ==

-kGroundWork is a plugin designed to create beautiful functional resource libraries for Professional Development delivery.
+GroundWork is a plugin designed to create beautiful functional resource libraries for Professional Development delivery.

 With a few steps you can create highly organized resource libraries designed to allow users to easily find the support documents, videos, or links they need.